kubouch/nuun/README.md

 * Wrong err-val spans (try 2x `nuun new spam`)
   * Maybe the span is not preserved when going through the signature?
 * `use nuun/nuun.nu` does not work for some reason?
+* autoformatter would be great for the auto-generated project.nuon files
+* auto-appending to project.nuon should preserve comments